National Gallery of Ireland

 As part of Ireland’s Millennium celebrations an ultra modern new wing was added to the Gallery.

-This provided much needed additional exhibition space on two levels, one dedicated to the permanent collection of Irish art from the first half of the 20th century, the second to a programme of temporary exhibitions.
+This provides much needed additional exhibition space on two levels, one dedicated to the permanent collection of Irish art from the first half of the 20th century, the second to a programme of temporary exhibitions.

 The new building has been much praised for its architecture and for the wonderful internal spaces it creates.